nishkalavallabhi/nercoop2022/Notes.md

 - Changing the context a little bit
    - using a masked language model (in RockNER paper).

-What we can add, while doing most of these:
+What we do:
-- Random sampling and replacement within the train/dev/test sets (as a strong baseline).
+- Random sampling and replacement within the test set (as a strong baseline).
-- Using sentences from other NER datasets, with similar entity type distribution within the sentence
-- Using entity linking.
+- Using faker for PER/LOC
-- Using simple masking approaches and data augmentation methods (e.g., nlpaug).
+- Masking with LMs
 - Paraphrasing with quillbot (manually)
+- Random sampling + masking

 Test datasets:
-English: conll-03, wnut, multiconer, ontonotes (first 3 are open/free).
+English: conll-03, wnut, multiconer
 German: conll-03, multiconer.
+Hindi: multiconer

-NER methods to compare original and modified test sets: generic BERT fine tuning approach, dataset specific pre-existing models (e.g., Spacy for OntoNotes etc)
+NER methods to compare original and modified test sets: generic BERT fine tuning approach, dataset specific pre-existing models:
+CONLL-03 EN/DE: Stanza, Flair, tner
+WNUT: tner
+Multiconer-EN: tner
+Multiconer-HI: tner?

 If everything is setup and running smoothly, we can look into one or two other languages later on (say Hindi - multiconer)